4ster-light/bfcompiler/README.md

 ## Brainfuck Interpreter Prototypes

-This project includes two simple prototypes for a Brainfuck interpreter: `bf.lua` and `bf.rkt`.
+This project includes two simple prototypes for a Brainfuck interpreter: `bf.lua` and `bf.go`.

 ## Installation